boldbi/boldbi-kubernetes/helm/auto-deployment/configuration.md

 ### Name

 Persistent volumes were global resources.
-So if you already have Bold BI installed in your cluster, then the previous persistent volume name will conflict with current installation.
-Change this name to avoid conflicts with previous Bold BI persistent volumes.
+So if you have already installed Bold BI in your cluster, then the previous persistent volume name will conflict with the current installation.
+To avoid conflicts with previous Bold BI persistent volumes, change this name.

-By default the persistent volume name used in Bold BI is `bold-fileserver`.
+By default, the persistent volume name used in Bold BI is `bold-fileserver`.

 ```console
 persistentVolume: